Flannemt/CSE201_Project/README.md

    ![image](https://user-images.githubusercontent.com/94007463/201015643-cf2c4912-37f3-4de1-b47b-7f00f4b9a17d.png)

+4. Make a copy of your new `.env` file and rename it to `.env.production`.
+You should have both.
+You can ignore the production enviroment file for running in dev mode, it just needs to exist.

-4. Start up the database container (or other postgres database if you went that route).
-You'll need to have docker-compose installed on your system.
+5. Start up the database container (or other postgres database if you went that route).
+You'll need to have `docker-compose` (comes with [Docker Desktop](https://www.docker.com/products/docker-desktop/)) installed on your system.

    ```
    docker-compose up --build database -d